 Since the negative log likelihood, $\negll[\probfunc]$, is a \emph{functional} of the distribution $\probfunc$, we can use Functional Gradient Descent to search for distributions in $\probfuncspace$ that minimize its value.
 However the choice of $\probfuncspace$ is extremely critical to the success of this approach.
-Previous works in learning GP kernels using neural networks \citep{wilson2016deep,jean2018semi} assume that $\probfuncspace = \{\probfunc(\weights)|\probfunc(\weights) = \probfunc(\weights)\delta(\bar{\weights})\}$, i.e., $\probfuncspace$ is the space of Dirac Deltas centered around $\bar{\weights}$.
-This reduces \Cref{eq:DPKL} to a problem of finding a point estimate of the model parameters.
-As we will show in our experiments in \Cref{sec:Expts} these approaches are not very effective in small data settings possibly due to the restrictive nature of the search space.
-However, choosing an arbitrary search space might make it challenging to compute the expectations \Cref{eq:wtkernij} due to the difficulty in sampling from general high dimensional probability distributions.
+Previous works in learning GP kernels using neural networks \citep{wilson2016deep,jean2018semi} which seek a point estimate of the model parameters essentially assume that $\probfuncspace = \{\probfunc(\weights)|\probfunc(\weights) = \probfunc(\weights)\delta(\bar{\weights})\}$, i.e., $\probfuncspace$ is the space of Dirac Deltas centered around $\bar{\weights}$.
+As we show in \fref{sec:Expts}, these approaches are not very effective in small data settings, possibly due to the restrictive nature of the search space.
+However, choosing an arbitrary search space might make it challenging to compute $\kernel_{ij}$ as in \fref{eq:wtkernij} due to the difficulty in computing expectations with respect to general high dimensional probability distributions.

-Recently, Stein's Variational Gradient Descent (SVGD) \citep{liu2016stein} has been proposed as a tractable approach for learning high dimensional probability distributions using Functional Gradient Descent in a RKHS.
-SVGD minimizes the KL divergence between the true and approximate posteriors, and relies on the assumption that the target value at any data point is independent of other inputs, given the model parameters ($\onetarget_i$ depends only on $\onedata_i$ given $\weights$).
-Neither of these is true in our case as we seek to maximize the \emph{GP log-likelihood} wherein the target value at any data point is, in fact, correlated with the target values at the other data point and these correlations are captured by the kernel matrix $\kernmat$.
-However in what follows we will show how similar ideas can be used to perform functional gradient descent in our case as well.